 In partnership with the Chamber of Commerce and the Guilford Merchants Association, the Mayor's Committee for Persons with Disabilities sponsors an annual awards reception every May to recognize employers who have successfully employed people with disabilities or been instrumental in building a barrier-free community.
-Deadline for submitting this nomination form for an award is April 3.

 The 2014 Small Business Award winners are:

 ~ Recognizes employers who demonstrate outstanding achievements towards improving employment opportunities for people with disabilities.

 ~ Given to employers with an exceptional record of hiring and/or facilitating employment for people with disabilities and that have made efforts toward a barrier-free environment.

 ~ Recognizes and honors an individual or organization that has made significant contributions to creating a barrier-free environment for persons with disabilities.

 Helps low-income homeowners with disabilities have access to ramps so they can get in and out of their homes with ease.
 The goal of the project, which is held every July, is to fund and build wheelchair ramps for those in need.
 Donations of time and supplies are always needed from the community.